-Thuvaram paruppu sadham (rice with split pigeon peas) is a traditional one-pot meal popular in Tirunelveli.
-This flavorful rice is an easy-to-prepare meal itself and hence can be packed for children’s lunch box.
-This is one of our favorite lunch meals on a lazy weekend.
+Thuvaram paruppu sadham (rice with split pigeon peas) is a traditional flavorful one-pot meal popular in Tirunelveli.
+I prepare our favorite thuvaram paruppu sadam for lunch on a lazy weekend.
 It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam or papadam (sun-dried lentil discs) & vengaya vadagam (sun-dried lentil with shallot balls).

-My mother used to prepare this palatable rice on the day when we all return home after a long summer vacation; it is mainly because it can be prepared with commonly available ingredients and does not require any vegetable.
+My mother usually prepares this palatable rice on the day when we all return home after a long summer vacation as it does not require any vegetable and can be prepared with commonly available ingredients.
+She simply serves with appalam, koozhvatral and vadagam.
 But on other days she used to serve this rice with cluster bean stir-fry (kothavarai poriyal) or okra stir-fry (vendaikai poriyal) and coriander seeds chutney.

-Please check below the recipe for this delicious rice:
+Please check below the recipe for delicious thuvaram paruppu sadham rice:

 - Boiled Rice (puzhungal arisi) – 1 cup (200 g)